South Carolina is home to various bird species, including owls.

 The Great Horned Owl’s diet consists mostly of small mammals such as rabbits, rats, and squirrels, but they will also take birds and insects.

-The Great Horned Owl is a powerful predator that is capable of taking on larger prey such as skunks and cats.
+The Great Horned Owl is a powerful predator capable of taking on larger prey such as skunks and cats.

 Great Horned Owls are also very vocal, making loud hoots and shrieks at night.
-It is estimated that this species is responsible for over half of all raptor mortality in South Carolina.
+This species is estimated to be responsible for over half of all raptor mortality in South Carolina.

 With the right protection and conservation measures, the future of this species should remain safe in Palmetto State.